$6,250,000

 Property Description for 324 West 22nd Street

-The result of thoughtful upgrades through various architectural periods, this home features Colonial-style window sashes, Italianate cornices, and a distinguished Italianate wooden door and enframement.
-A truly special detail, the front door has large acanthus-carved console brackets supporting a segmented arched door opening with a carved keystone.
-These beautiful doors are inlaid with glass panels to allow sunlight into the entrance hall and further enhance the beautiful facade.
+The hallmark - the hand-crafted front entrance has large carved brackets supporting a segmented arched door opening with a carved keystone.
+These extraordinary doors are further inlaid with glass panels to allow sunlight into the home.

 Listing History for 324 West 22nd Street